Questions About KEVZARA?

 KEVZARA (sarilumab) is an injectable prescription medicine called an interleukin-6 (IL-6) receptor blocker.
 KEVZARA is used to treat adult patients with moderately to severely active rheumatoid arthritis (RA) after at least one other medicine called a disease-modifying antirheumatic drug (DMARD) has been used and did not work well or could not be tolerated.

-Do not use KEVZARA if you are allergic to sarilumab or any of the ingredients in KEVZARA.
-See the end of the Medication Guide for a complete list of ingredients in KEVZARA.
+Do not use KEVZARA if you are allergic to sarilumab or any of the ingredients in KEVZARA, which are below:Active Ingredient: sarilumab

 KEVZARA® (sarilumab) can cause serious side effects including:

 SERIOUS INFECTIONS: KEVZARA is a medicine that affects your immune system.
 KEVZARA can lower the ability of your immune system to fight infections.
-Some people have serious infections while using KEVZARA, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
+Some people have had serious infections while using KEVZARA, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
 Some people have died from these infections.
+Your healthcare provider should test you for TB before starting KEVZARA.
+Your healthcare provider should monitor you closely for signs and symptoms of TB during treatment with KEVZARA.

 Before starting KEVZARA, tell your healthcare provider if you:

-- think you have an infection or have symptoms of an infection, with or without a fever, such as sweats or chills, muscle aches, cough, shortness of breath, blood in phlegm, weight loss, warm, red or painful skin or sores on your body, diarrhea or stomach pain, burning when you urinate or urinating more often than normal or feel very tired; or are being treated for an infection, get a lot of infections or have repeated infections
+- think you have an infection or have symptoms of an infection, with or without a fever.
+Symptoms may include sweats or chills, muscle aches, a cough, shortness of breath, blood in your phlegm, weight loss, warm, red, or painful skin or sores on your body, diarrhea or stomach pain, burning when you urinate or urinating more often than normal, if you feel very tired, or if you are being treated for an infection, get a lot of infections or have repeated infections

 - have diabetes, HIV, or a weakened immune system